microsoft/PowerApps-TestEngine/samples/connector/README.md

 # Overview

-Interact with the Power Apps Portal
+This Power Apps Test Engine sample demonstrates how mock a custom connector of a canvas application

 ## Usage